Top 50+ Cypress Interview Questions & Answers

 Ans:

-23. Explain the concept of page objects in Cypress and how they can be used to improve test maintainability.
+23. What are page objects in Cypress, and how do they improve test maintainability?

 Ans: